Miss International 1999

 Miss International 1999 was the 39th Miss International pageant, held at the U-Port Hall in Tokyo, Japan on 14 December 1999.

 Paulina Gálvez of Colombia won and was crowned by Lía Borrero of Panama.
-It is the second time Colombia has won the pageant.
+It is the first victory of Colombia after 39 years, and their overall second victory in the pageant's history.

 Contestants from fifty-one countries and territories participated in the pageant, which was hosted by Masumi Okada and Mari Christine.